2025 Gartner® Market Guide for Event Intelligence Solutions

 Kamel goes on to explain that Selector doesn’t replace your existing tools but augments them by placing Selector on top of your current ecosystem.
 “We’re really looking to collect all of that data from the existing tools, do our magic, and then surface the insights from your telemetry.
 This allows us to show quickly … what the platform can do without an extended POC (proof of concept).
 The idea of ripping and replacing these solutions is just a political type of activity anyway, which we want to avoid.”

 Kamel says, “I see us as augmenting the entire monitoring and observability ecosystem.
 It’s not just that we’re augmenting one type of telemetry or offering one type of insight.
-It’s that we’re going to collect this data from everything you have—the more data, the better from our perspective.
+It’s that we’re going to collect this data from everything you have—the more data, the better, from our perspective.
 Then we’re going to add a whole new layer of insight and value to it, effectively breathing new life into the legacy monitoring ecosystem that you tend to find within large organizations.”

 True full-stack observability